Lyceum/LyceumDocs.jl/README.md

 How a document file is processed and built is controlled by the following parameters:

-* `active::Bool`: This document is skipped iff `active` is true.
+* `active::Bool`: This document is skipped iff `active` is false.
 Defaults to `true`.
 * `builds::Tuple`: Controls what build products should be genereated from this source file.
 The default is all build products, e.g. `(:markdown, :notebook, :script)`.
 Note that `:notebook` and `:script` are ignored for Documenter/`.md` source.
 * `hide::Bool`: Whether this page should be displayed in the side bar or not.
-Defaults to `true`.
+Defaults to `false`.
 * `title::String`: The title for this document.
 A Markdown H1 header containing this title is automatically added.
 Required.
 * `short_title::Union{String, Symbol}`: The title displayed in the sidebar.
 If set to `:use_title`, then the title defined above is used.
 Defaults to `:use_title`.
-* `weight::Int`: Controls the order in which pages are displayed in the sidebar.
+* `weight::Int`: Controls the order in which pages are displayed in the sidebar, with the lowest weight page or group appearing first.
 Required.

 For Literate/`.jl` files, this is controlled by a header at the top of the file that looks like:
 ```